TariqAHassan/EasyMoney/README.md

 - Adjusting a given currency for Inflation
 - 'Normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
 - Relating ISO Alpha2/3 Country Codes, Currency Codes as well as a region's name to one another.
-- This tool automatically obtains the latest inflation and currency exchange rate information though online APIs.
+-  This tool automatically obtains the latest inflation and exchange rate information from online databases.

 **NOTICE: THIS TOOL IS FOR INFORMATION PURPOSES ONLY.**